adjust/dev-docs/docs/ios/features/recording/index.md

 Use these features to record in-app behavior and user-generated revenue.
 Recorded data is sent to Adjust's servers for you to measure.

 :::{toctree}
----
-caption: Features
+:caption: Features
-glob: true
+:glob: true
-maxdepth: 1
+:maxdepth: 1
----

 ./*